-It used to be that homeownership was a mark of stability, a factor that lenders rewarded by opening their vaults a little wider to those who had mortgages.
+It used to be that homeownership was a mark of stability, a factor that lenders took into account by opening their vaults a little wider to those who had mortgages.
+No more.

 No more.
 There has been a dramatic rise in the delinquency of homeowners, especially those who took out adjustable rate mortgages after January 2005, according to a new research report that has implications for both lenders and consumers.

 The report comes from Experian, one of the three major credit bureaus in the United States; it keeps files on the payment history of everyone who has borrowed.
 It mined that data in a report titled “Shifting consumer delinquency trends and the potential impact on lending policy.”

 - Prime consumers (with VantageScore-brand credit scores of more than 700) with adjustable rate mortgages originated after the first quarter of 2005 have experienced a 286 percent increase in the rate of credit card delinquency.

 - One out of four subprime adjustable-rate mortgages originated after the first quarter of 2005 is at 60 days past due.